-Conditions listed in HEAplus Definition Associated and Related Conditions Amputation Surgically cutting off a limb Above the Knee Amputation (AKA) Below the Knee Amputation (BKA) Below the Knee Amputation (BKA)Ankylosing Spondylitis Fibromyositis • Gout Inflammation or degeneration of joints.
+Conditions listed in HEAplus Definition Associated and Related Conditions Amputation Surgically cutting off a limb Above the Knee Amputation (AKA) Below the Knee Amputation (BKA)Ankylosing Spondylitis Fibromyositis Gout Inflammation or degeneration of Infectious Arthritis Arthritis joints.
 A joint is where two bones meet.
-There are more than 100 different types of arthritis.
-Infectious Arthritis Arthritis • Lupus Myelopathy Psoriatic Arthritis Reiter's Syndrome Rheumatoid Arthritis (RA) Scleroderma Degenerative Joint Disease This type of arthritis causes inflammation, breakdown, and loss Degenerative Disc Disease (DJD) of the cartilage in the joints.
-Osteoarthritis Osteoarthritis Same as DJD above.
-Degenerative Joint Disease (DJD) Fracture A complete or partial break of the bone.
+There are more than 100 different types of arthritis. • Lupus Myelopathy Psoriatic Arthritis Reiter's Syndrome Rheumatoid Arthritis (RA) Scleroderma Degenerative Joint Disease (DJD) This type of arthritis causes inflammation, breakdown, and loss of the cartilage in the joints.
+Degenerative Disc DiseaseOsteoarthritis Osteoarthritis , Degenerative Joint Disease (DJD) Fracture A complete or partial break of the bone.

 When the broken bone punctures the skin, it is an "open" or compound fracture.
 Joint Replacement Surgery that removes damaged or diseased parts of a joint and replaces them with man-made parts.
 Muscular Dystrophy A group of genetic diseases characterized by progressive weakness and degeneration of the muscles which control movement.
 Duchenne's (Pseudohypertrophic) Becker Muscular Dystrophy Erb's Atrophy Landouzy-Dejerine Primary Lateral Sclerosis Spinal Muscular Atrophy Osteoporosis A decrease in bone mineral density and bone mass, or a change in the quality of the bone.
 Osteopenia Contracture A permanent tightening of the muscles, tendons, skin, and nearby tissues that causes the joints to shorten and become very stiff.
 Lower Back Pain A common, painful condition affecting the lower area of the spine.
 SpondylolisthesisSpondylolysisBack ache Paralysis The loss of the ability to move, and sometimes feeling in Hemiplegia - paralysis on one side of the body part or most of the body.
-Paralysis typically occurs because of illness, poison, or injury. ss, • Quadriplegia - paralysis of all four limbs; Paralytic Syndrome See paralysis above.
+Paralysis typically occurs because of illness, poison, or injury.
+Paraplegia - paralysis of the legs and lower body Quadriplegia - paralysis of all four limbs; tetraplegia Paralytic Syndrome See paralysis above.
 Spina Bifida with Hydrocephalus A birth defect in which part of the spinal cord is exposed through a gap in the backbone.
 It can cause paralysis of the lower limbs, and cognitive impairment.
 Hydrocephalus is a condition in which fluid accumulates in the brain.
 Spina Bifida without Hydrocephalus A birth defect in which part of the spinal cord is exposed through a gap in the backbone.
 It can cause paralysis of the lower limbs, and cognitive impairment.
 Osteomyelitis An inflammation of the fatty tissues of the bone.
 It is caused by an infection of the bone or joint.
-Disorder of Muscle Muscle Weakness Weakness of the muscles not related to any other Paresis musculoskeletal condition.
-A deviation from Diparesis Double Hemiparesis Hemiparesis Monoparesis Paraparesis Pentapareis Quadripareis Triparesis Abnormality of gait and mobility standard or typical gait and mobility for an average person.
+Disorder of Muscle Any unspecified disorder of the muscle not related to other musculoskeletal conditions.
+Muscle Weakness Weakness of the muscles not related to any other Paresis musculoskeletal condition.
+Diparesis Double Hemiparesis Hemiparesis Monoparesis Paraparesis Pentapareis Quadripareis Triparesis Abnormality of gait and mobility A deviation from standard or typical gait and mobility for an average person.
 This may be due to injuries, vision or inner ear problems, illness, or problems with the legs and feet, to name a few.
 Arthrogryposis A term used to describe a variety of conditions involving multiple joint contractures.
 Arthrogryposis multiplex congenita (AMC) Multiplex Congenita See Arthrogryposis.